 What happens next?

-You will be tested for coronavirus three days before your procedure date.
 We will contact you to arrange for you to be tested for coronavirus before your treatment.

 We will contact you to confirm your results.
 Your operation or procedure will not take place if you test positive for coronavirus unless it is very urgent or considered an emergency by the clinical team.

 *Map of COVID Pod to be inserted here*

 What should you do if you develop coronavirus symptoms?